-The Coalition for Responsible Energy Development in New Brunswick (CRED-NB) is fighting for a nuclear-free renewable energy future.
+The Coalition for Responsible Energy Development in New Brunswick (CRED-NB) is fighting for a renewable energy future without fossil fuels or nuclear energy on our electricity grid.
 New Brunswick can meet its future energy needs with renewable energy and storage technologies.

 Our mission is to advocate for responsible energy development in New Brunswick to address the climate crisis using four guidelines: